CtrlK

 Workflow Clarity

-Each tier has clearly numbered build steps with explicit sequencing.
-The verification checklist at the end provides validation checkpoints per tier.
+Each tier has clearly numbered build steps that build on the previous tier.
+The verification checklist at the end provides explicit validation checkpoints per tier.
 Critical setup notes at the top call out common failure modes (GATEWAY_ROLE, serveHost, ioredis issues) with specific fixes.
-The watchdog provides a feedback loop for heartbeat failures.
-The Known Limitations section honestly documents the drain race condition and suggests fixes.
+The Known Limitations section honestly documents race conditions and recovery gaps.

 3 / 3